List of Ghostwriter characters: Tina Nguyen

 Although Tina (portrayed by Tram-Anh Tran), a Vietnamese American girl is present in the first case of the series, she does not "see" Ghostwriter until the second case, "Who Burned Mr. Brinker's Store?"
 Despite not being involved with the team on their first case, she investigates it herself for her school and is intrigued by Alex and Jamal's investigation methods after she meets and befriends them.
 She eventually joins the team after meeting Ghostwriter.
 She wants to be a filmmaker, and is often seen with a camcorder in her hand, which comes in handy during several cases.
-She attends acting and film classes, and lives with her parents (father portrayed by Richard Eng; mother portrayed by Ginny Yang), her older brother, Tuan “Tony” Nguyen (portrayed by Welly Yang), and her younger sister, Linda Nguyen (portrayed by Hanh-Tien Le Tran) in a traditionalist Vietnamese household.
+She attends acting and film classes, and lives with her parents (father portrayed by Richard Eng; mother portrayed by Ginny Yang), her older brother, Tuan “Tony” Nguyen (portrayed by Welly Yang), and her younger sister, Linda Nguyen (portrayed by Tien Tran) in a traditionalist Vietnamese household.
 Tina is the first person in her family to be born in the United States.
 Her parents own a tailor shop which she helps run.
 Her best friend is Gaby, and she has a romantic relationship with Gaby's brother Alex.